i05nagai/memorandum/language/english_speaking.md

 * liable
     * She is liable to get nervoous in front of audience
     * people who are liable for income tax at a higher rate
+    * responsible
+        * legally responsible for sth or sb
+            * The sellers were liable for all the damage.
+            * this is a serious crime and they can be held liable
+        * liable to sth
+            * You will be liable to tax on the interest.
+    * likely
+        * likely to do sth
+            * liable to do sth
+            * they're libale to give you problems over your business proposal
 * head
     * head off
 * make